 Settings

 The Settings application allows you to manage various parameters of your Flipper Zero.
-With this application, you can customize settings such as the Bluetooth connection, screen brightness, storage, and power management, as well as secure your device by setting a PIN code.
+You can customize settings such as the Bluetooth connection, screen brightness, storage, and power management, as well as secure your device by setting a PIN code.
 Additionally, the Settings application provides you with detailed information about your device and digital pet.

 You can access the Settings application by going to Main Menu -> Settings.